fret2buzz/specs-on-image/README.md

 1. Create a rectangular selection with Rectangular Marquee Tool (M) and use your shortcut (see Install section).
 2. `Shift+Ctrl+W`
 3. Rename Layer.
-Example `Spec-Description` *Important*-: use `-` minus character to separate spec name and description
+Example `Spec-Description` *Important*: use `-` minus character to separate spec name and description
 4. `Shift+Ctrl+W` Choose file name `01.html` and destination and save the file